prpole/dissertation/chapter1/article/hland_article.md

 arguments.
 Through this process, Gilman’s novel formally reflects the new form of human inhabitation it theorizes, and in so doing complicates the traditional reading of description in the naturalist genre.
-But the term “backgrounding” is chosen to reflect the status of women’s labor, as well.
+But the term “backgrounding” is also chosen to reflect the status of women’s labor.
 Where contemporary ecofeminists name and resist instances where the contributions of environments and women are placed in the background,[^16] especially the acts of motherhood and reproduction that unite historical conceptions of both, Gilman backgrounds everything,